TheXXOs/AdventOfCode/README.md

-# AdventOfCode2020
+# XXOs' Advent Of Code 2020 Database
-This is a repository for all of my Advent of Code solutions for 2020
+This is a repository for all of my Advent of Code solutions for 2020!

+However, to stop people from cheating, I'm not going to share my solutions until *after* the day of the challenge.

+Avoid this repository if you don't want to know the solutions.

+Check out [Advent Of Code](https://adventofcode.com/ "Advent of Code") by [Eric Wastl](http://was.tl/ "was.tl") if you want to participate.